Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = Shopping Cart Setup Video Tutorials =

-There is a series of video tutorials to show you how to setup the shopping cart plugin on your site.
+There is a series of video tutorials to show you how to set up the shopping cart plugin on your site.

 Check the [video tutorials here](https://www.tipsandtricks-hq.com/ecommerce/wordpress-simple-shopping-cart-video-tutorial-969).